MickJM/mq-monitor/README.md

 ibm.mq.security.keystore: {fully qualified file path}/keystore
 ibm.mq.security.keystore-password: secret
 ```
-NOTE: Keystore and Truststore must be JKS files.
+> Keystore and Truststore must be JKS files.

 `ibm.mq.useSSL` can be true of false, depending if the MQ server connection channel is configured to be SSL/TLS enabled.